DevMountain/RepresentativeOld/README.md

 1. Write a `String` typed `enum` called `HTTPMethod`.
 You will use this enum to classify our HTTP requests as GET, PUT, POST, PATCH, or DELETE requests.
 Add cases for each.
     * example: `case Get = "GET"`
-2. Write a function signature `performRequest(for` that will take a `URL`, an `HTTPMethod`, an optional `[String: String]` dictionary of URL parameters, an optional `Data` request body, and an optional completion closure.
+2. Write a function signature `performRequest(for url: httpMethod: urlParameters: body: completion:)` that will take a `URL`, an `HTTPMethod`, an optional `[String: String]` dictionary of URL parameters, an optional `Data` request body, and an optional completion closure.
 The completion closure should include a `Data?` data parameter and an `Error?` error parameter, and the should return `Void`.
     * note: At this point, it is OK if you do not understand why you are including each parameter.
 Spend some time contemplating each parameter and why you would include it in this function.
 For example: An HTTP request is made up of a URL, and an HTTP Method.
 Certain requests need URL parameters.
 Certain POST or PUT requests can carry a body.
 The completion closure is included so you know when the request is complete.
-3. Add the following `url(byAdding parameters` function to your `NetworkController` class.
+3. Add the following `url(byAdding parameters: to url:` function to your `NetworkController` class.
 This function takes URL parameters, a base URL, and returns a completed URL with the parameters in place.
     * example: To perform a Google Search, you use the URL `https://google.com/search?q=test`. 'q' and 'test' are URL parameters, with 'q' being the name, and 'test' beging the value.
 This function will take the base URL `https://google.com/search` and a `[String: String]` dictionary `["q":"test"]`, and return the URL `https://google.com/search?q=test`

 ```swift